Portuguese conquest of Ceuta: Attack on Ceuta

 1572 depiction of Ceuta by Georg Braun, in Theatrum Orbis Terrarum.

-After the Portuguese galleys were in the harbour, the Marinid governor of Ceuta Salah ben Salah evacuated many of the women and children to the surrounding lands and was reinforced by the tribal inhabitants of the region, voluntarily led by religious leaders.
+After the Portuguese galleys were in the harbour of Ceuta, the Marinid governor of the city, Salah ben Salah evacuated many of the women and children to the surrounding lands and was reinforced by the tribal inhabitants of the region, voluntarily led by religious leaders.
+They were encouraged by the fact that only galleys turned up before the city.
 So many took up arms in the defense of Ceuta that the Portuguese would later claim no less than 100,000 had reinforced it.
 Ceuta received no aid whatsoever from the Sultan Abu Said Uthman III of Fez, either because the Marinid dynasty was too embroiled in internal disputes to be able to organize relief or because Salah ben Salah had been acting in an independent manner in recent years.

 The first engagements between the Portuguese and the defenders of Ceuta then took place, with the Portuguese galleys being shot at from the walls, the vessel of the Admiral Carlos Pessanha being damaged the worst, as it was the closest to shore.
 Despite the separation of the fleet, Pessanha landed a detachment of men to skirmish with the Islamic ashore.

-Having gathered the armada in front of Ceuta on the 16th, King John determined to assault the city the following day, but heavy winds then scattered the Portuguese fleet once more, forcing the king to seek refuge in the bay of Algeciras with the oarships, while the carracks were blown further east.
+Having gathered the armada in the western anchorage of Ceuta on the 16th, King John determined to assault the city the following day.
+Yet the anchorage of Ceuta was found to be unsafe and so the king ordered that the fleet relocate to the anchorage on the eastern side but heavy winds then scattered the ships once more, forcing the king to seek refuge in the bay of Algeciras with the oarships, while the carracks were blown further east.

 15th century Portuguese religious painting featuring a carrack.

-Seeing the Portuguese fleet scatter and believing the attack would no longer take place, many of the undisciplined warriors and militias that had gathered in the city for its defense withdrew to their lands, while governor Salah ben Salah took the fatal decision of demobilizing the rest of the volunteers to prevent further conflict, leaving nothing but the usual garrison.
+Seeing the Portuguese fleet scatter and believing the attack would no longer take place, many of the undisciplined tribal warriors and militias that had gathered in the city for its defense withdrew to their lands, while governor Salah ben Salah made the fatal decision of dismissing the rest of the volunteers to prevent further conflict, leaving nothing but the usual garrison.